beatobongco/beatobongco.com/pyrachnid/static/pages/how-to-set-up-nginx-gunicorn-flask.md

 ## How to update the website:

+1. Go to the directory where your app is located.
+Work on your virtual env

+    `workon <your virtual env>`

-1. First, we kill gunicorn.
+2. Then, we kill gunicorn.

     `pkill gunicorn`

-2. Then we `git clone` or `git pull` the flask app.
+3. Then we `git clone` or `git pull` the flask app.

-3. Then we run gunicorn.
+4. Then we run gunicorn.

     `gunicorn -b 0.0.0.0:5000 -D pyrachnid.app:app`

-4. ???
+5. ???
 Profit!